openedx/edx-platform/README.md

 $ vagrant up
 ```

-To suspend and resume tasks in progress on your VM (such as tests):
+To suspend and resume tasks in progress on your VM:
 ```
 $ vagrant suspend
 $ # and later...